What does the Haleakala volcano bike tour include?

 Which Maui bike tour is better: Guided or Self-Paced?

-There are currently 8 Maui bicycle tour companies to choose from – six are guided and two are self-paced.
 How did biking down Haleakala start?
 In 1983, “Cruiser Bob” the originator of the “Maui Volcano Bike Tour” created what is today one of the most popular Maui activities.

 Bob’s Haleakala bike tour became an instant success story.
 It grew rapidly with thousands of visitors a year riding down the volcano.
 Due to his success, many other companies were formed that used Bob’s biking tour as a model.
-Many of them are still here, while Bob moved on to other biking adventures.
+A few of them are still here, while Bob moved on to other biking adventures.
 Some claim to be the “original,” but this fame belongs rightly only to Cruiser Bob.

 On a typical guided tour, bikers ride in a group of about 13 at the pace of the person in the front of the group.
 Individual bikers cannot choose their own stops and thus are not able to stop and visit towns along the way.
 Some companies take bikers to the end of the downhill route at sea level.
 Others end their ride at an elevation of 2,000 feet elevation.
 This type of tour is ideal for those that prefer a more structured experience, or for those without a rental car and thus in need of transportation to and from their hotel.
-The portion of the tour that is spent inside the National Park area is the same regardless whether you have a guided or self-paced Maui bike tour.

-At Maui Sunriders, we recognized the need to give visitors an alternative to the old style Haleakala sunrise bike tours, something less expensive that resembled a more familiar type of cycling done at home with family and friends.
+At Maui Sunriders, we recognized the need to give visitors an alternative to the old style Haleakala bike tours, something less expensive that resembled a more familiar type of cycling done at home with family and friends.

 In 2001, we started a self-paced Maui bike tour where people could ride down Haleakala without the cumbersome style of riding in a group and with the freedom to stop and go at a more relaxed pace.
 It’s nice to have breakfast or lunch in one of the many restaurants along the route or simply stop to visit some of the many shops and galleries in the little towns along the way.
 This way, you also avoid the unpopular hindrance to the local traffic that larger groups create.
 We eliminated hotel pick-up and drop-off where you spend more time driving around in a van than on the actual bike ride.
 By riding back to our shop in Paia at the end of the tour instead of being transported back to the hotel, you‘ll be able to explore the North Shore of the island and get to see a little more of the charming small towns in Maui.
 Whether you are driving from the south side of the island or the west, directions to our shop are as simple as three right turns and you’re at our front door.